IamUsike/Math_EL/README.md

 # Math_EL
 Wbsite for qp template
 <br>
-This repo has the files used to create a site to create a qp template file using express js as a framework for backend
+This repo has the files used to create a site to create a qp template website using express js as a framework for backend